dlivsey/LinkrealTimeloads/README.md

 LinkrealTimeloads::Example() returns and writes a list to output_folder/site/Loads.rds and can be used to generate a plot like the one below.
-Note that plot below is from synthetic data used in the package realTimeloads.
+Note that the plot below is from synthetic data used in the package realTimeloads.
+Timeseries of “Actual load” would not be available for field observations unless TSS and discharge was measured continuously.

 <figure>
 <img src="man/figures/README-example-1.png"
-alt="Suspended-sediment load estimated from the estimates of TSS and discharge estimated from ADCP measurments collected at 10-minute intervals" />
+alt="Suspended-sediment load estimated from estimates of TSS and discharge estimated from ADCP measurments collected at 10-minute intervals" />
 <figcaption aria-hidden="true">Suspended-sediment load estimated from
-the estimates of TSS and discharge estimated from ADCP measurments collected at 10-minute intervals</figcaption>
+estimates of TSS and discharge estimated from ADCP measurments collected at 10-minute intervals</figcaption>
 </figure>

 ## References